civican/legisinfo/42-1/bills/C-97/bill_text.md

 ### Section 156.05

-      **(1)** A person shall not solicit proxies unless **a proxy circular that is in accordance with the regulations** is sent to the auditor or auditors of the bank, to each shareholder whose proxy is solicited and, in the case set out in paragraph (b), to the bank **as follows**:
+      **(1)** A person shall not solicit proxies unless a proxy circular that is in accordance with the regulations is sent to the auditor or auditors of the bank, to each shareholder whose proxy is solicited and, in the case set out in paragraph (b), to the bank as follows:

         in the case of solicitation by or on behalf of the management of a bank, a management proxy circular, either as an appendix to or as a separate document accompanying the notice of meeting; and